KatePaulauskas/body-fat-percent-calculator/README.md

 ### Bugs

-#### Solvd Bugs
+#### Solved Bugs

-After adding Colorama module Python package to the code to be able to change twxt color and improve user experience, the project was successfully running locally in Gitpod.
+After adding Colorama module Python package to the code to be able to change text color and improve user experience, the project was successfully running locally in Gitpod.
 However after the deployment the following error was identified: 'ModuleNotFoundError'.

 ```Traceback (most recent call last):
   File "/app/run.py", line 5, in <module>